akouz/HBus/README.md

 <th>Len-2 bytes</th>
 </tbody></table>

-Message length Len is in the range [2..127].
+Message length Len should be in the range [8..136].

 ## MsgType